olabee87-stack/spotify-api/README.md

-## Build a data pipeline (data feed) on spotify API
+## Build a data pipeline (data feed) on spoonacular API
-   A program that downloads the songs that you listen to throughout the day from your spotify account, then save the data to a database.
+   A program that downloads pasta dishes from spoonacular api, using your personal api_key,
+   then saving the data to an SQLlite database.

-   The DB grows daily, with the data of your favourite songs.
-There is possibility to view the frequency at which you listen to certain songs.
+   The DB grows daily, with the data of your favourite pasta dish.
+There is possibility to view the frequency at which you view the pasta dish.

+   For simplicity, I chose to work with only 20 data values.

 ## Features
    - Python
-   - Database
+   - SQLAlchemy
    - Airflow for jobs automation
-   - Spotify API
+   - Spoonacular API

 ## Process
    - ETL
+   - Data validation

+## Endpoints
+  - GET	/v1/me/player/recently-played

+## Note
+  - With SQLAlchemy, you can query directly from python without querying the database